azarkevich/VssSvnConverter/README.md

 But, also took has next advantages:

 * If you have big (really BIG) VSS repository, it is possible convert only part of it.
 Then next piece, next...
-We continue such continuous conversion already 1.5 years.
+We continue such continuous conversion already for 2 years.
 * Tool has rich filtration rules for prevent conversion unnecessary files in destination repository
 * Tool use COM interface to VSS database, but in case of error also try CLI (ss.exe).
 Some time CLI interface work correct, while COM - failed.
 * For several conversion tries used file cache for speedup access to VSS